composewell/streamly/README.md

 Streamly simplifies streaming and makes it as intuitive as plain lists.
 Unlike other streaming libraries, no fancy types are required.
 Streamly is simply a generalization of Haskell lists to monadic streaming optionally with concurrent composition.
-Streamly stream type can be considered as a list type parameterized by a monad.
-For example, `SerialT IO a` is an equivalent of `[a]` in the IO monad.
-A stream in an `Identity` monad, `SerialT Identity a`, is equivalent to pure lists with equal or better performance.
-Streams are constructed just like lists are constructed, using `nil` and `cons` instead of `[]` and `:`.
-Unlike lists, streams can be constructed from monadic actions, not just pure elements.
-Streams are processed just like lists are processed.
-Streamly provides all the list combinators and more, but they are monadic and work in a streaming fashion.
+The basic stream type in streamly `SerialT m a` can be considered as a list type `[a]` parameterized by the monad `m`.
+For example, `SerialT IO a` is a moral equivalent of `[a]` in the IO monad. `SerialT Identity a`, is equivalent to pure lists.
+Streams are constructed very much like lists, except that they use `nil` and `cons` instead of `[]` and `:`.
+Unlike lists, streams can be constructed from monadic effects, not just pure elements.
+Streams are processed just like lists, with list like combinators, except that they are monadic and work in a streaming fashion.
 In other words streamly just completes what lists lack, you do not need to learn anything new.

 Not surprisingly, the monad instance of streamly is a list transformer, with concurrency capability.